4 Geometry operations

 0.0, -300.0, 8935350.0)

-Again, note that in case we needed to resample into a grid specified by an existing “template” raster, we could skip this step and simply read the transform from the template file, as in rasterio.open('template.tif').transform.
+In case we needed to resample into a grid specified by an existing template raster, we could have skipped this step and simply read the transform from the template file, as in rasterio.open('template.tif').transform.

-We move on to creating the destination file connection.
-For that, we also have to know the raster dimensions.
-These can be derived from the extent and the resolution, as follows:
+We can move on to creating the destination file connection.
+For that, we also have to know the raster dimensions, which can be derived from the extent and the resolution.

 width = int((xmax - xmin) / res)